kylewhite0225/portfolio-website/README.md

 - Remove some of the "part of my x course" software portfolio items
 - Make mechanical images clickable links to open the image in full size
 - Reduce wordiness of some sections by including bulleted lists instead of large paragraphs.
 Add more line breaks.
+- Refactor to implement JavaScript looping to populate repeated HTML elements (cards) instead of brute-forcing the entire HTML document